LordAries1972/CPGE/README.md

 Welcome to the Cross Platform Gaming Engine (CPGE) repository which was originally co-founded & designed by Daniel J. Hobson of Melbourne, Australia 2023-2026!

+Please use the "Phase2" branch as this branch is now locked as the First Phase is now completed where all 4 Render systems working with proper model importing.

 ## Introduction

 CPGE is a powerful and flexible gaming engine designed to work across multiple platforms.
 It aims to provide an easy-to-use C++ Class Modules interface for game developers while maintaining high performance and scalability.